-At some point in your life, you have dealt with slow Wi-Fi speeds and poor Internet connections.
-Often, the reason for your poor Wi-Fi experience comes from your router.
-Whether that’s because your router is outdated, needs a reboot or is obstructed by some interference.
+At some point in your life, you have dealt with slow WiFi speeds and poor Internet connections.
+Often, the reason for your poor WiFi experience comes from your router.
+Whether it’s because your router is outdated, needs a reboot or is obstructed by some interference.
 Fortunately, there are routers that have technology built-in that can combat these challenges.

 MoCA on Your Router

 If you have a router that has built-in MoCA, you can utilize it to make your Wi-Fi better.
 MoCA stands for Multimedia over Coaxial Alliance or is sometimes called Ethernet over Coax.
 MoCA technology capabilities can be found in the form of routers, adapters and extenders.
 Look for a symbol and the words “MoCA Certified” to determine if you have a MoCA-enabled device.

 Use Your Existing Coax Wiring to Create Ethernet (MoCA)

 MoCA technology uses your existing coax TV wiring in your home to create a wired network.
 Wherever you have a coax outlet, you can create a rock-solid network connection.
 MoCA is designed to support and boost your home network performance and WiFi, especially in areas of your home that suffer to get a good WiFi signal.
 It gives you the same solid Internet connection you would get with a wired setup, except it uses your coax TV wiring to achieve it (without the headache of drilling holes or running wires).

 If you are trying to decide whether or not you should enable MoCA on your router, or trying to better understand what that means, consider the following:

 Why You Should Use MoCA on Your Router

 You don’t have to use MoCA on your router.
 However, if you already have it built in, then you are halfway there.
 There are many reasons why you should enable MoCA on your router: